TedHusted/awake/awake.md/awake.md

 ###

-The registered nurse finishes taking Julie’s vitals.
-“Blood pressure, pulse, and temperature are fine.
-Darlene will be in shortly.”
-She closes the door behind her.
+The medical bot finishes taking Julie’s vitals.
+“Blood pressure, pulse, and temperature are fine," it reports.
+“Nurse Practitioner Darlene will be in shortly.”
+The door closes behind the bot as it leaves.

-Despite the nurse’s assurances, Jill looks worried.
+Despite the bot’s assurances, Jill looks worried.

 “Stop it, mom.
 It’s a simple procedure.
 I don’t even have to change into a gown.
 It’s one step above having my ears pierced.”
 Julie’s pageboy haircut showed off her ears, which  already had three piercings each.
 The rows of silver earrings complemented the blue and purple streaks in her platinum hair.